FINRA Foundation Military Spouse Fellowship Program

 Kathy Hobbs, Yorktown, Virginia

-Kathy is an on-demand Personal Financial Counselor with MHN Government Services and their Military Life Consultant Program.
+Kathy is a Personal Financial Counselor with Zeiders Enterprises and their Military Family Life Consultant Program.
 Her husband is currently stationed at Kirtland Air Force Base in Albuquerque, New Mexico—her family’s ninth PCS move.
 Kathy offers financial counseling, training and education to military servicemembers and their families.
 Kathy feels the lessons of the fellowship will continue to resonate and plans to stay involved in the financial counseling field.
 The program has given Kathy a set of portable job skills and the ability to help families in need of financial education.
 "The FINRA Foundation Military Spouse Fellowship Program has enriched my life, and it's allowed me to help others and myself.
 It's invaluable."
 Read more.

 Amy Hutchison, Norfolk, Virginia

-Amy is a financial educator at the Fleet and Family Support Centers of Hampton Roads in Norfolk, Virginia.
+Amy Hutchison works in the MFLC PFC program both as a financial counselor and assistant to the program's operations.
 She attributes her career achievements to the training she gained through the Military Spouse Fellowship Program.
 The program helped fine-tune her financial management skills, and she uses many of the financial lessons and tools in her daily life and work.
 "I love helping people," Amy said."
 If the resources and assistance I provide to servicemembers and their families can make their day a little better, then I have done my job."
 Read more.